 Reading Alice’s chapter on Williams had personal resonance for me.
 My brother and I had lived with our Nan and Pop as boys.
 And Nan often regaled us with tales of her childhood, including the period when her father was officer-in-charge of the Williams Police Station.

 Nan and Pop had met in Williams and married there in 1929.
-Alice had lived in the town for a year from 1927, working for Robert Larson, who was officer-in-charge at the police station.
+Alice had lived in the town for a year from 1927, working for Robert Larson, the officer-in-charge at the police station.
 Could Alice Nannup and my Nan have known each other?

 I wrote a letter to Nan from England in 1992 with questions based on details from Alice’s memoir.
 Recently, I took down my copy of When The Pelican Laughed from the bookshelf and was browsing through it when Nan’s beautiful cursive handwritten response from September 1992 fell out.
-(I have a habit of using mementos — tickets, newspaper clippings, letters etc. — as bookmarks.)
+(It’s my habit to use mementos — tickets, newspaper clippings, letters etc. — as bookmarks.)

 Wow!
-In her book, Alice said the Keeleys had run the bakery shop.
+In her book, Alice said the Keeleys had run the bakery.
 And the dates didn’t quite match.
-But these were small discrepancies, especially as by 1992, Alice and my Nan were both in their eighties.
-However, there was a connection, in the handing over of the police station from Robert Larson to Nan’s father.
+But these were minor discrepancies, especially as by 1992, Alice and my Nan were both in their eighties.
+However, there was a connection in the handing over of the police station from Robert Larson to Nan’s father.
 Had they met to hand over the keys?
 I don’t know.
 It’s more likely they passed driving in opposite directions on Albany Highway to and from Perth.